johnhwats/ShrubLib/README.md

 In "shrub", branching is done automatically with each commit.
 At each commit, the parent branch does not need to be specified because the parent branch is found by "shrub" by locating the optimal parent branch in terms of space and speed considerations.
-Thus, there is no need for the user to branch at all and when he commits, it's just the press of a button.
+Thus, there is no need for the user to branch at all, and when he commits, it's just the press of a button.
 What emerges is an development tree that is not created automatically, it holds in itself insights into the history of the development process by way of its shape.